balderdashy/sails-docs/reference/Assets.md

 module.exports = function(grunt) {

-    // We use the grunt.config api's set method to configure an object to the defined string.
+    // We use the grunt.config api's set method to configure an
-    // In this case the task 'handlebars' will be configured based on the object below. grunt.config.set('handlebars', {
+    // object to the defined string.In this case the task
+    // 'handlebars' will be configured based on the object below. grunt.config.set('handlebars', {
         dev: {
             options: {
                 namespace: 'MyApp.Templates'
             },

-            // We will define which template files to inject in tasks/pipeline.js
+            // We will define which template files to inject
+            // in tasks/pipeline.js
             files: {
                 '.tmp/public/templadtes.js': require('../pipeline').templateFilesToInject
             }